992 Porsche 911 Turbo S 2022 review

 For all the brutal performance Porsche has extracted from its new Turbo it has also installed a deep layer of finesse to the car’s powertrain and chassis.
 Energy continues to fizz through it but it’s no longer at the cost of only being able to exploit the performance generated when the circumstances present themself.

 The increased capacity of the Carrera-based flat-six provides the new Turbo with a crisper, more reactive throttle response.
-It renders any lag unnoticeable and the uncomfortable wait while the PDK gearbox shuffles down the ratios after a heavy prod from your right foot is all but eradicated.
+It renders most turbo lag unnoticeable and the uncomfortable wait while the PDK gearbox shuffles down the ratios after a heavy prod from your right foot is all but eradicated.

 Its chassis also no longer pummels the surface into submission, rather it behaves in a more linear fashion as it reacts to your inputs.
 It doesn’t float across the tarmac like a McLaren, but its composure and the reassurance and confidence this brings highlights how much of a fight the previous-generation car could put up when asked to do the same.
 The new Turbo very quickly makes its once unbeatable predecessor come up short.

-There’s more control and texture to the steering, allowing you to get into, through and out of the corner both quicker and more smoothly.
-It’s more settled than before across inconsistent cambers, is less prone to being distracted by crowns in the road and no longer thumps across expansion joints.
+There’s also more control and texture to the steering, allowing you to get into, through and out of the corner both quicker and more smoothly.
+It’s more settled across inconsistent cambers than before, is less prone to being distracted by crowns in the road and no longer thumps across expansion joints.
 And despite those gargantuan 21-inch 315/30 rear tyres you can hear yourself think across harsh road surfaces.

 Fewer, if any, multiple inputs are needed to coerce the 992 through an apex, it’s calmer in its feedback when you push it and more confidence inspiring as a result.
 Which of course means it’s much quicker across the ground than you’re expecting, despite the badge on its tail.
 It’s a 911 Turbo S that converses with you in a way none of its predecessors has been able to do.